mu-editor/mu/docs/design/settings-and-sessions.rst

     timeout_s = settings.user.get('timeout_s')
     # with no explicit timeout_s setting, timeout_s is now the default value

+Taking this further, it's not clear that we even need to load the defaults as such; we could always just fall back to them in the event of a .get KeyError or even a __getitem__ KeyError.
+Taking that approach would also means we wouldn't need the "dirty data" mechanism because anything in the ``_Settings`` object's own ``_dict`` should be saved out at the end.

 Saving Everything?
 ~~~~~~~~~~~~~~~~~~

-Implicit in the new design is the idea that all settings are saved out to the
+Implicit in the new design is the idea that settings are saved out to file(s) at
-settings file(s) at the end of every session.
-That is, a local settings file
+the end of every session.

-which doesn't have, say, a workspace directory set will inherit the default
+Originally, the effect of the defaults was that, say, a workspace directory would
-which will then be written out to the settings file at the end of the session.
+inherit the default which will then be written out to the settings file at the

-An alternative to this is to identify (somehow) certain settings as being those
-to be saved back at the end of a session.
-Obvious candidates are those which
-currently constitute the ``settings.json`` file: things like open file list,
-current zoom level and theme etc.
+end of the session.
+Even if that file had not originally had a settings for the
+workspace directory.

+On reflection, I've re-implemented for now a "dirty" setting for each attribute.
+Only "dirty" attributes are written out to file.
+Anything loaded from a file
+is considered "dirty" even if it remains unchanged for the duration of the
+session.
+Anything updated during the session -- and this will typically be
+user-configurable items like Zoom level, Theme &c. -- is also tagged as "dirty"
+and will be written out to file.

 Implemented via: